MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-install-app.md

    > [!div class="mx-imgBorder"]
    > ![Settings page](media/teams-system-settings.png "Settings page")

+   > [!NOTE]
-If you run into any issues during configuration, see [Troubleshoot configuration issues with Teams Integration](teams-troubleshoot.md#troubleshoot-configuration-issues-with-teams-integration).
+   > If you run into any issues during configuration, see [Troubleshoot configuration issues with Teams Integration](teams-troubleshoot.md#troubleshoot-configuration-issues-with-teams-integration).

 1. Sign in as a System administrator to Dynamics 365 apps.